A simple and delicious recipe for basic crêpes, or thin French pancakes. Recipe with step-by-step photos.

 - Measure the flour, sugar and salt into a bowl.

 - Pour the milk into a large measuring jug and gently whisk in the eggs.

-- Pour the wet ingredients into the dry ingredients and gently whisk until everything is incorporated and there are no lumps.
+- Slowly pour the wet ingredients into the dry ingredients and gently whisk until everything is incorporated and there are no lumps.
 Be careful not to over-whisk the mixture.